rajamuthukaruppan/wordpress/20170418/README.md

 # NorthwindApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 Thia page describes how to code a simple Angular 2 application to perform CRUD operations on the northwind database using MariaDB.

 https://semantic-ui.com